 If you sign up for our mailing list we reserve the right to contact you in person.
 Not to sell anything to you, but probably because you're really cool and we'd like to do a special project or showcase with you.

 To learn how our app is used we collect statistics.
 The data is collected by Mixpanel, and we use this data for in-house analysis.
-We collect the following data points:
+At the time of writing, we collect the following data points: